Justice and Police Museum, Sydney.

 short-listed for the finalist selection.

-photojournalists, as part of the Kings Cross Arts Festival.
-My piece ‘The Dreaming Festival 2005’ showed the first International Indigenous Festival held in
+16 photojournalists, as part of the Kings Cross Arts Festival.
+My piece ‘The Dreaming Festival 2005’ showed the first International Indigenous Festival held

 2005 Palace Academy Twin Cinema, Sydney and Palace George Cinemas, Melbourne, Reportage 2005, Australia’s leading cinematic presentation of